Our Picks for Best Android TV Boxes To Run Kodi Media Center

 Two versions can be bought 16GB and 500GB that give more internal hard drive space.
 Most Kodi boxes don’t give this option and have limited internal space.
 If you have a large video library you want to store and play a 500 GB hard drive version can be bought.

-There is a new version of the Shield that has improvements over the older version.
+There is a newer version of the Shield that has improvements over the older version.

 • HK1 Android TV Box